benjkent/supercat/README.md

 ## oops and oboys
 - use quotes to "to state your intent" on a commit to make it legable.
 >git commit -m "my intent with this commit is"
+- make sure you actually saved the file locally.
+CMD + s or whatever your IDE requires.
+Git does not auto save you work.
+> git is magic, but it does not save you work. -you've been warned.